Did you know that you can customize the information that's shown in your Mailbox and also control the way information is displayed?

 Custom Fields:

-Any custom field.
+Any custom field you have created will show as a column option.
 To find out about creating and using custom fields, click here.

 Pro Tip: You can restore the default columns by opening the Customize table columns popup and clicking Reset to Defaults.
 This immediately resets the table to show only the default columns.

-03 Using Tags to add new Mailbox views
+03 Using Pinned Filters to add new Mailbox views

 Pinned Filters in the menu